-First Dr. Sanjay Gupta, then Dr. Mehmet Oz, who hosts a daytime talk show on Fox.
-Both reversed their opinions about medical marijuana in 2014.
-"It absolutely should be widely available," the TV doc said then.
+Both CNN's Dr. Sanjay Gupta and Dr. Mehmet Oz, who hosts The Dr. Oz Show on Fox, reversed their opinions about medical marijuana in 2014.
+"It absolutely should be widely available," the Dr. Oz said then.

 On Sept.
-19, Dr. Oz doubled down on pot on Fox & Friends:
+19, he doubled down on pot on Fox & Friends:

-On a 2014 episode of Larry King Now, he stated:
+On a 2014 episode of Larry King Now, Dr. Oz stated: